DevExpress-Examples/out-of-maintenance-how-to-bind-a-snap-document-to-multiple-data-sources-in-code-e4784/Readme.md

 <!-- default file list end -->
 # How to Bind a Snap Document to Multiple Data Dources in Code

-> Snap for WinForms is currently in maintenance support mode.
-As such, no new features/capabilities will be incorporated into this product.
+> **Note**
+>
+> As you may already know, the [WinForms Snap control](https://docs.devexpress.com/WindowsForms/11373/controls-and-libraries/snap) and [Snap Report API](https://docs.devexpress.com/OfficeFileAPI/15188/snap-report-api) are now in maintenance support mode.
+No new features or capabilities are incorporated into these products.
+We recommend that you use [DevExpress Reporting](https://docs.devexpress.com/XtraReports/2162/reporting) tool to generate, edit, print, and export your business reports/documents.

 <p>This example illustrates how you can bind a Snap document to multiple data sources:</p>